ijaspreetbhatti/Team-Loon-Picbeak-Frontend/picbeak/README.md

 ### First, run `npm install`

 to download all dependencies on your local machine

+### don't forget to pull any updates from the development branch to your local branch before you start working

 ### more info below: